divshot/divshot-cli/README.md

 divshot domains
 ```

 See a list of all custom domains associated with your app.
-For more in depth usage, see [Divshot Custom Domains](http://docs.divshot.io/guides/domains)
+For more in-depth usage, see [Divshot Custom Domains](http://docs.divshot.io/guides/domains).

 ### domains:add